DGG subsidiaries have several unique abilities that separate them from the competition including:

 Several Doyon Government Group entities have been participants in, and two are currently a participant in, the Small Business Administration’s (SBA) 8(a) Business Development program, which was enacted in 1958 to help small disadvantaged businesses compete in the Federal marketplace.

 Benefits of working with a Native 8(a) business include

 - Native participation within the 8(a) Business Development Program encourages federal agencies to contract with and help Native businesses grow, because those businesses have been found to be both economically and socially disadvantaged entities.

-- Native 8(a) businesses are community-based (as opposed to individually-based) and owned by native people.
-Revenue and profits from work performed support important educational and community support programs.
+- Native 8(a) businesses are community-based (as opposed to individually-based) and owned by Native people.
+Revenue and profits from our work support important educational and community support programs.